 We are so excited that "Eat Your Feelings", the new book from Food Mood Girl Lindsey Smith is now available!
 This book is NOT what it sounds like.
 We love the many incredible ways to kick your cravings with ingredients that boost your mood.
 To celebrate, we’ve teamed up with her for a giveaway.
 To enter, make sure you’re following @bobsredmill and Lindsey Smith @lindseysmithhhc.
 Like this image and tag a friend that you think would also love this book!
 We will select a winner at random from all who enter by 11:59 pm Pacific Time on 1/14/18.
 We will announce the winner on 1/15 and send that person AND THEIR FRIEND a copy of "Eat Your Feelings" and a set of Bob's Red Mill ingredients featured in the book.
 Winner must be US or Canadian resident 18 and over.
 No purchase necessary to win. #contest #giveaway #food #foodstagram #instafood #instagood #health #healthyliving

-Look out for another community that shares the same audience as your brand.
-Get in touch with the individuals and ask if they’d be up for a collaboration.
-Collaborations don’t require much effort, but they can deliver great results for both parties.
-Be well prepared before making your move, and have something of value up your sleeve that will appeal to others.
+Look out for a separate community that shares the same audience as your brand.
+Get in touch with the individuals and ask if they’d be interested in collaborating.
+This shouldn’t require much effort, but they can lead to great results for both parties.
+Be prepared before making your move, and have something of value up your sleeve that will appeal to others.
 For example, offer some products from your shop.

 5. Instagram Takeover

 Instagram takeovers are a very popular way of expanding your exposure.
-It’s worth mentioning even if it may not be suitable to you at the early stages of your own community building.
-Takeovers work best when you already have somewhat of an established audience, that’s the Instagram currency after all.
+It’s a strategy that’s worth mentioning, even if it may not be suitable at the early stages of your community building.
+Takeovers work best when you already have somewhat of an established audience… that’s the Instagram currency, after all.

 The general idea is to let someone take over your Instagram for a day or a week, and both of you benefit from the crossover audiences.
 You can let someone take over your channel or be the guest on someone else’s.

-- Don’t stop – Even after a successful campaign, you always need to attract new fans and
+- Don’t stop – Even after a successful campaign, you always need to attract new fans.

 - Don’t fake – Do not invest time in trying to create an artificial image of your brand.